 EV Charging Resources

-This page offers resources to help public fleet managers plan and pay for EV supply equipment (EVSE).
-Much of this information is summarized from the Milestones for Electrifying Public Fleets, prepared by the Green Transportation Program.
-A quick summary of these 10 essential steps is provided in this presentation by Jim Jensen (pp 7-24).
+These resources will help fleet managers plan and pay for EV supply equipment (EVSE).
+Much of this information is summarized from the Milestones for Electrifying Public Fleets, prepared by the GTP.

 EVSE Resources